 As a musician, I’ve always believed that every note carries emotion.
 During Halloween, those emotions deepen, melodies become darker, harmonies stretch with tension, and rhythm takes on a pulse that feels almost alive.
 It’s a season where music becomes sort of energetic, but still spooky in a way that it's different from anything else throughout the year!

-Halloween music is built on contrasts, between fear and curiosity, noise and silence.
+The Atmosphere Halloween music is built on contrasts, between fear and curiosity, noise and silence.
 Some are straight-up thrillers, while others are energetic, vibrant and fun, funnier than anything else released during the year!

 In film scores, you’ll often hear dissonant strings or faint whispers that leave space for imagination.
 That silence between notes is just as powerful as the sound itself.
 It’s what makes your heart race when you don’t know what’s coming next.